Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Going back to our investor profiles, beta investors are generally happy with simplistic noun like instruments such as commodities due to their static (low risk) nature.
 Alpha investors on the other hand are seeking verb like volitility and consequentially look towards more complex speculative instruments in the persuit of asymetric returns.
 This is where 'living capital' starts to become an interesting pathway.

 #### Living capital (What)
-Paradigms like natural capital accounting and payments for ecosystem services have tended towards controversy because much of lifes value is implicit in it's healthy function.
+Paradigms like natural capital accounting and payments for ecosystem services have had a rough start and tended towards controversy because much of lifes value is implicit in it's healthy function.
 This complex behaviour is extreamly hard to package into a product, so we might more easily bootstrap new markets from legacy paradigms.
 From carbon, to cobenefits... to living capital.

-For the time being its easiest to codify noun like products for the institutional short head, as is the current state of regenerative finance and its fixation on the carbon market.
-However, moving beyond such instruments we can begin to augment these nouns with additional benefits towards the eventual composition of new instruments by aggigating cobenefits.
-Such a future however requires requires composible codification; markov blankets.
+For the time being its easiest to codify noun like products for the institutional short head, as is the current state of regenerative finance with its carbon orientation.
+However, moving beyond such instruments we can begin to augment these nouns with additional benefits towards the eventual composition of new instruments by aggrigating of the cobenefits.
+Such a future however requires requires a composible codification schema.

-If for now the ESG heuristic is considered to be some form of aspirational values, we still need to measure, account for and evaluate progress towards them.
+For example, if the ESG heuristic is considered to be some form of aspirational values, we still need to measure, account for and evaluate progress towards them.
+A substrate of standards is needed to compose such a product in the first place.
 We might lean on emerging tech standards like the following:

-- Ground: Data (Monitoring, Reporting, Verification)
+- Ground: Sensing Data (Monitoring, Reporting, Verification)
 - Ideal: Evaluation criterea (e.g Environmental, Social, Governance)
 - Instrumental: Blockchain accounting (Resource, Event, Agent)
 - Directive: Community perception (Agents, Languages, Perspectives)

-Such a stack aggrigates
+- Sensing / sensors
+- Impact certificates
+- Markov blankets
+- Impact evaluators
+- Stewardship impact markets

 %%
 ---